Kappa-Dev/KappaTools/docs/tutorial.rst

     '[rule name_op]' [right-hand side] -> [left-hand side] @ [reverse rates]

-  If in some of KaSim's output you see rules with ``_op`` appended to their names, rules that you did not wirte, they are the reverse of the reversible rules you wrote.
+  If in some of KaSim's output you see rules with ``_op`` appended to their names, rules that you did not write, they are the reverse of the reversible rules you wrote.

 In terms of the guts of the simulator, what is doing is matching the LHS to whatever is in the reaction mixture, and replacing